JochemVanDerMeer/MarathonPlanner/README.md

 A planning application with user authentication that allows users to plan their upcoming marathon.
 Users can create a manual training plan or generate a training plan through the app.
 It is possible to view upcoming marathons in Europe.
 Built with React, Flask and Firebase.
 Optimized for both desktop and mobile use.
 Deployed with Heroku.

-## Live version
-This application is live on https://marathonplanner-frontend.herokuapp.com/

 ## Project description

 ### Authentication